Vanessa Hudgens

-Since the release of her studio albums and the High School Musical franchise, Hudgens has focused on her acting career.
-She appeared in the films Bandslam (2009), Beastly, Sucker Punch (both 2011), Journey 2: The Mysterious Island, Spring Breakers (both 2012), Second Act (2018), Bad Boys for Life (2020), and Tick, Tick...Boom!
+Hudgens appeared in the films Bandslam (2009), Beastly, Sucker Punch (both 2011), Journey 2: The Mysterious Island, Spring Breakers (both 2012), Second Act (2018), Bad Boys for Life (2020), and Tick, Tick...Boom!
 (2021).
-She starred in the Netflix Christmas movies The Princess Switch (2018) and its sequels (2020 and 2021) and The Knight Before Christmas (2019), and co-produced the latter three.
+She starred in the Netflix Christmas movies The Princess Switch (2018) and its sequels (2020 and 2021), and The Knight Before Christmas (2019), and she co-produced the latter three.

 Hudgens played the role of Emily Locke in the NBC series Powerless (2017).
-She also played the title role in the Broadway musical Gigi (2015) and had roles in two of Fox's live musical productions: Rizzo in Grease Live!
+She made her Broadway stage debut playing Gigi in the musical revival of Gigi (2015) and had roles in two of Fox's live musical productions: Rizzo in Grease Live!
 (2016) and Maureen Johnson in Rent: Live (2019).
 In 2022, Hudgens co-hosted the Met Gala in Manhattan.

 Early life

-Hudgens was born in Salinas, California, and was raised along the West Coast, from Oregon to Southern California.
+Vanessa Anne Hudgens was born in Salinas, California, and was raised in various locations along the West Coast, from Oregon to Southern California.
 Her mother, Gina (née Guangco), held a succession of office jobs, and her father, Gregory Hudgens, was a firefighter.
 She has a younger sister, Stella, who is also an actress.
 She was raised as a Catholic.
-Her father, who died of cancer in February 2016, was of Irish, French and Native American descent, and her mother is Filipina, a native of Manila.
+Her father, who died of cancer in February 2016, was of mostly English descent, and her mother is Filipina and grew up in Mindanao.
 All of her grandparents were musicians.

 Career

 19982004: Early roles

 Starting in 1998, Hudgens performed in musical theater as a singer, and appeared in local productions of Carousel, The Wizard of Oz, The King and I, The Music Man, and Cinderella, among others.
-Two years after her career in stage plays and musicals, she began auditioning for commercials and television shows, and her family moved to Los Angeles after she won a role in a television commercial.
+Two years later, she began auditioning for commercials and television shows, and her family moved to Los Angeles after she appeared in a television commercial.
 She began her acting career at age 15, and she briefly attended Orange County High School of the Arts, followed by homeschooling with tutors.

 Hudgens had her first acting role in an episode of the sitcom Still Standing, airing on CBS in 2002, in which she portrayed Tiffany.
-Later that year, she guest starred in an episode of the series Robbery Homicide Division, airing on CBS.
-Hudgens made her theatrical debut in the 2003 drama film Thirteen, in the supporting role of Noel.
-The film, which revolved around teenager Tracy trying to fit in and getting caught up in the wrong crowd, was somewhat of a commercial success, grossing $10 million worldwide.
-Despite its minor commercial success, the film received positive critical reviews.
+Later that year, she appeared in an episode of the series Robbery Homicide Division, airing on CBS.
+Hudgens made her film debut in the 2003 drama movie Thirteen, in the supporting role of Noel.
+The film grossed $10 million worldwide and received positive critical reviews.
 USA Today called Thirteen the most "powerful of all recent wayward-youth sagas".
 Hudgens subsequently landed a role in the 2004 science fiction-adventure film Thunderbirds, based on the 1960s television series.
 Hudgens portrayed the character of Tin-tin.
 The film was a commercial failure and was strongly criticized for "abandoning the original concepts".